 As mentioned in the introduction, there are two ways in which a user's private key can be stored: centrally or locally.
-Service providers should therefore present the users with two different clients in order to support both methods.
-The two clients are called "Client with OTP" and "Client without OTP".
+Service providers should therefore present the users with the two different clients in order to support both options.
+The two clients are called the NemID JavaScript client and the NemID Code-File client.

-4.1.1 Client with OTP
+4.1.1 The NemID JavaScript Client (Client with OTP)

-"Client with OTP" is used where the user's private key is stored on a central server at Nets DanID.
+"Client with OTP", being the so called the NemID JavaScript client is used where the user's private key is stored on a central server at Nets DanID.